Everyone knows that brake pads and brake discs are some of the most important parts of any car. But how many of us know how much they cost?

 When Do I Need to Change Brake Pads and Brake Discs?

-Brake discs generally last a little longer than brake pads, but we recommend changing them together anyway.
 If your brake pads are heavily worn, there's a good chance that your brake discs are reaching the end of their life as well.
-You should change brake discs every 50,000 miles, even though they can also last longer than this.

 What Is the Brake Pad Warning Light?

 In most modern cars, there is a brake pad warning light that alerts you when you need to replace your brake pads.
-Generally, this warning light gives you around 1,000 miles of efficient braking to book a replacement.

 black and white image of brake pad warning light, block circle with semi-circle halves on either side, these halves are split into three blocks and hug the outside of the circle

-Book an appointment at a local garage as soon as you see this warning light.
+You should book an appointment at a local garage as soon as you see this warning light.